onevcat/Kingfisher/Sources/Documentation.docc/Topics/Topic_LowDataMode.md

+# Low Data Mode

-# Loading Image for Low Data Mode
+Loading image and customizing behaviors for the Low Data Mode.

 ## Overview

-From iOS 13, Apple allows user to choose to turn on [Low Data Mode] to save cellular and Wi-Fi usage.
-To respect this setting, you can provide an alternative (usually low-resolution) version of the image and Kingfisher will use that when Low Data Mode is enabled:
+Starting with iOS 13, Apple has introduced the option for users to enable [Low Data Mode](https://support.apple.com/en-us/102433) to reduce cellular and Wi-Fi data usage.
+To accommodate this setting, you can offer an alternative version of your image, typically in lower resolution.
+Kingfisher will automatically switch to this version when Low Data Mode is activated, helping to conserve data.

 ```swift
 imageView.kf.setImage(